The main points

 The doctor or nurse will usually take a detailed medical and sexual health history.
 Any information or details you discuss will be kept private and confidential.
 This will help them to assess the symptoms and guide any tests and possible treatment options.

-It can often be helpful if you have symptoms of thrush, for a doctor or nurse to do a genital examination and use a cotton swab to collect a sample from your vagina and/or any cracks or splits in the genital skin.
-You can also self-collect a sample from your vagina.
+It can often be helpful if you have symptoms of thrush, for a doctor or nurse to do a genital examination and use a cotton swab to collect a sample from your vagina, or penis, and/or any cracks or splits in the genital skin.
+You can also self-collect a sample if you have a vagina.

 However, diagnosis of thrush and treatment options can be determined sometimes just from the history you give and the symptoms you describe.